CAIDA/catalog-data/sources/recipe/how_to_find_a_domains_ns_and_a_records/README.md

 A zone file is a text file which contains the domain, nameserver, ip, and other relationships for the hostnames in a particular zone.
 DZDB tracks these relationships, and makes it possible to query for all the nameservers associated with a given domain, as well as all the ips associated with those nameservers.

 ### Notes on DNS Coffee API
-The DNS Coffee API utilized in this recipe aids in querying data from the zone file.
-See [documentation for the API](https://api.dns.coffee/doc/#/).
-Requests are rate-limited and an API key is required.
-You may request a key by filling out a [DZDB API Request form](https://www.caida.org/catalog/datasets/request_user_info_forms/dzdb).
+The DZDB API utilized in this recipe aids in querying data from the zone file.
+See [documentation for the API](https://dzdb.caida.org/api).
+Requests are rate-limited.
+You may request access by filling out a [DZDB API Request form](https://www.caida.org/catalog/datasets/request_user_info_forms/dzdb).

 Copyright (c) 2020 The Regents of the University of California